To see our Tanzanian Photos, Click Here

 Early on, we came across an interesting sight, maybe not so interesting for what it was, but how the animals reacted.
 There was a dead zebra very close to the road, and it had obviously died quite

-Lioness having her 'fill' of a zebra
+Lioness having her 'fill'

 recently of natural causes.
 There were a few hyena stalking around it, but for some reason, they did not move in for a meal.
 There were no other predators around, but we finally got tired of waiting and moved on.
 A few hours later, we came back to see what was happening, and as we approached we saw a large male lion sitting contentedly with a bloody beard, obvious that he had just had his fill.
 The lioness was now having her chance on the half dismembered zebra carcass, with the entrails all hanging out the back.
 Just beyond the female, the hyenas were running about anxiously, whining, howling, laughing noisily in communication waiting their turn.
 In the distance sat two vultures, knowing they would be last to feed.